Specialise with a Master's degree

 Source: UvA Economics and Business alumni survey

-Career preparation and personal development during your Bachelor's
+Career preparation during your Bachelor's

+Additionally, numerous other major career events are organised where you can connect with future employers.
 Think of the Career month junior, the Amsterdam career days, de FSA profession days, the International Finance Days, the Amsterdam Marketing event and the Amsterdam Recruitment event.